-Give me a break.
+Spare me.
 Little Big League, a rival movie about Billy Heywood, a smart 12-year-old with a good head on his shoulders who finds himself in the major leagues, is a piece of art.
 It portrays a young man’s pathway to adulthood as he deals with the pressures of owning the Minnesota Twins after the untimely death of his grandfather, the struggles of fitting in with professional athletes and their stereotyped opinions on hyper masculinity, and the shame of the team’s first baseman plowing out his single mom on a nightly basis.

 His struggle is all of our struggle.
 Who among us didn’t question our place in society as a 12-year-old?
 Heywood is an everyman, who proved himself at the major league level and gained the respect of his peers through RESULTS.
-Henry Rowengartner is a freak, a sideshow act only given a shot by a struggling franchise that needed a hook to sell out consecutive games and exploit a young rube who isn’t smart enough to realize he’s being taken advantage of.
+Henry Rowengartner is a freak, a sideshow clown only given a shot by a struggling franchise that needed a hook to sell out consecutive games and exploit a young rube who isn’t smart enough to realize he’s being taken advantage of.

 Also, here’s the thing folks.
 A kid can’t pitch in the major leagues.
 I don’t care if his tendons have tightened after shattering his arm or whatever piece of voodoo and hoodoo Henry Rowengartner did to his body to be able to throw 99 miles per hour (no injury does that, his mom probably had him so whacked out of his gourd on performance enhancing stimulants and goofballs it’s criminal), you can’t play in the MLB unless you’re 18 years old (17 if you’re an international player).
 Sorry gang, I don’t make the rules, Major League Baseball does so take it up with them.

 Now…could a 12-year-old out-coach your favorite blogger?
-Again, it’s improbable, but it COULD happen, especially if he’s fountain of encyclopedic baseball knowledge like Billy.
+Again, it’s improbable, but it COULD happen, especially if he’s a fountain of encyclopedic baseball knowledge like Billy.

 The same, sadly, cannot be said for Rowengartner, whose immaturity is seen at every level.
 He stammers and his voice cracks during his initial press conference.
 He displays an unprofessional and non-team oriented attitude when refusing to change with other players.
 He’s late to practice and never pays the fine levied against him by Manager Sal Martinella.
 He’s flaunting his position in the organization, knowing full well he won’t be terminated because of his worth as merely an ATTRACTION to the Cubs.
-Frankly, his actions are unbecoming of a professional athlete and shown through the general distrust and dislike of him from his fellow teammates.
+Frankly, his actions are unbecoming of a professional athlete and result in the distrust and dislike of him from his fellow teammates.

 This is what a leader does.
 He’s literally leading by example.
-He knows respect is earned, not given, and wants to rise above his status as an “attraction,” unlike his counterpart.
+He knows respect is earned, not given, and wants to rise above his status as an “attraction,” unlike his Chicago counterpart.
 He doesn’t want to be above or below the team, just a valued member of it, and the players rally behind his unorthodox ways.
 The results are evident.
 His leadership is valued and his elite strategies are quickly revealed.
 He motivates and educates his players at every turn, breaking through their emotional walls to get through to them as MEN…he wrangles every ounce of talent out of a mediocre talent roster and propels them to success.